ArunAryal/MathematicalExpressionAPI/README.md

-# MathExpressionAPI
+# Handwritten Mathematical Expression Recognition (HMER System)

 ![Python](https://img.shields.io/badge/python-3.12+-blue)
 ![FastAPI](https://img.shields.io/badge/FastAPI-0.129+-green)
 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Tests](https://img.shields.io/badge/tests-passing-brightgreen)

-A FastAPI backend for recognizing and solving handwritten mathematical expressions drawn on an HTML5 canvas.
+A full-stack application for recognizing and solving handwritten mathematical expressions.
+Draw an expression on the canvas, and the app recognizes it, evaluates it, and renders the result — no typing required.

 ## Table of Contents